NickSchweitzer/TextSerializer/Docs/Reference/TheCodingMonkey.Serialization/TextSerializer-1/InitializeFromAttributes.md

 # TextSerializer&lt;TTargetType&gt;.InitializeFromAttributes method

-Initializes the field definitions for this class using Attributes, which occurs if a Configuration is not passed into the Constructor.
+Initializes the field definitions for this class using Attributes, which occurs if a Fluent Configuration is not passed into the Constructor.

 ```csharp
 protected void InitializeFromAttributes()